Being a Feeder

 will honor your account setting.
 You can edit your name display settings on the account management page

-to display your username or your full name.
+or on your stats page in the control panel (click on the gear icon) to display your username or your full name.
 Alternately, if you don't register your receiver, no name will be displayed.

 What if my IP address changes?
 (Back to top)